RomeoVictorOne/RomeoVictorOne/README.md

 For nearly 11 years, I served aboard destroyers as a Fire Controlman, leading human readiness initiatives where performance was non-negotiable.
 That experience shaped everything I’m building now.

 Today, I’m learning to build with code and collaborate with AI.
-I’m new to GitHub, but not new to systems-thinking, decision-making under pressure, or **holding the line when it matters most.**
+I’m new to GitHub, but not to systems-thinking, real-time operations, or human performance under pressure **holding the line when it matters most.**

 ---